backstage/backstage/.changeset/sharp-wombats-speak.md

         authServerId: ${AUTH_OKTA_AUTH_SERVER_ID} # Optional
         idp: ${AUTH_OKTA_IDP} # Optional
         # https://developer.okta.com/docs/reference/api/oidc/#scope-dependent-claims-not-always-returned
-        scope: openid profile email offline_access groups # Optional
+        additionalScopes: groups # Optional
 ```

-- Accept a new scope option during okta creation with `createAuthProviderIntegration`
+- Accept a new additionalScope option during okta creation with `createAuthProviderIntegration`
-- Pass the user-defined `scope` as an option to `OktaAuthProvider`
+- Passes the the user-defined `additionalScopes` as an option to `OktaAuthProvider`
-- Add `scope` as an option for `OktaAuthProvider`
+- Add `additionalScopes` as an option for `OktaAuthProvider`
-- Set `scope` in `OktaAuthProvider` to the `scope` passed as an `option` or a default of `'openid email profile offline_access'` if a user-defined option is not provided
+- Set `scope` in `OktaAuthProvider` to the combined value of current scopes combined with the user-defined `additionalScopes` passed as an `option`
-- Update the `start` and `refresh` methods to use `scope` from `OktaAuthProvider` rather than `scope` from the request
+- Update the `start` and `refresh` methods to use the new combiend `scope` from `OktaAuthProvider` rather than `scope` from the request